nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 └── src
 ```

+Go files can be named anything, although generally the main go file is named `main.go`.
+We can ignore that for now.

 ## 'Hello World' in Go

 Now we're ready to start writing our very first Go program.

-Go files can be named anything, although generally the main go file is named `main.go`.
-We can ignore that for now.

 Every Go application is structured into packages.
 Every Go file will have to declare what package it is a part of.
 The package `main` is special because it will be the entrypoint to the application.
-Add the following line to the file:
+Add the following line to the `hello.go` file:

 ```go
 package main